Mjz86/c_colon/mcc.md

     however,  an extreme measure against all cycles is  making the use of `abi=` as unsafe(abi=) , this makes any E colon code unable to make any liked list , graph or tree like structure and etc , and severly limits many forms of inheritance,  but it grantees that all reference counters will be freed .

-    ( this is the default therfore any use of `abi=` is unsafe and so E colon programs cannot have memory leaks by default,  unless the feature flag is altered,  the reason fot this is , lets assume T has a storage mechanism to a tree , this tree either doesn't have T ( which means no cycles to T) or it does , if it does , T's ABI hash would become dependent  on the graph that is itself dependent on T , and because we cannot type erase T to not depend on itself , and  we cannot cause a brake in the ABI chain via `abi=` , then we really cant form a cycle ( assuming c colon libraries dont provide any type erasure primitives , but only sum types ( like rust `enum` or CPP std variant) ) ( because  the virtual table ABI is dependent on the type of the  class argument,and the class  is dependent on the virtual table), ( and std::any like types are not provided to E colon because its too low level for it)
+    ( this is the default therefore  any use of `abi=` is unsafe and so E colon programs cannot have memory leaks by default,  unless the feature flag is altered,  the reason fot this is , lets assume T has a storage mechanism to a tree , this tree either doesn't have T ( which means no cycles to T) or it does , if it does , T's ABI hash would become dependent  on the graph that is itself dependent on T , and because we cannot type erase T to not depend on itself , and  we cannot cause a brake in the ABI chain via `abi=` , then we really cant form a cycle ( assuming c colon libraries dont provide any type erasure primitives , but only sum types ( like rust `enum` or CPP std variant) ) ( because  the virtual table ABI is dependent on the type of the  class argument,and the class  is dependent on the virtual table), ( and std::any like types are not provided to E colon because its too low level for it)

     arguably this is extreme , and we cant always grantee that no open-set type erasure will be provided from c colon,   but i would say that if E colon developers want to make a self referential type, it would be more elegant in C colon , and probably there are graph, linked list  and tree libraries that can do that.